Samuel-Bie/helpdesk-backend/README.md

 # Endpoints

 The Endpoints documentation is available in the following link
+##POSTMAN COLLECTION DOC.
 https://documenter.getpostman.com/view/7413633/2s9YJgULiz

+##SWAGGER DOC.
+The swagger documentation is self hosted in this application, to access it:
+Just hit on the browser the endpoint /api/documentation
 # Recommendation

 If any issue arises, please do not hesitate to contact me for clarifications